ZG-N1/config/README.md

-# this is a specical config for mayself
+# this is a specical config for myself